-Above, we see that in D.C., the earliest sunrise was at 5:42 a.m. around June 15.
-Yet on the solstice, sunrise is a minute later, mainly because the time of solar noon is a minute later than it was a week ago.
-By late June, solar noon moves two minutes later, delaying sunrise by another three minutes, while the time of sunset holds steady.
+In D.C. the earliest sunrise was at 5:42 a.m. around June 14.
+Yet on the solstice, sunrise is a minute later, mainly because the time of solar noon is later than it was a week ago.
+By late June, solar noon moves another two minutes later, delaying sunrise by another three minutes, while the time of sunset holds steady.

 A similar but more pronounced version of this phenomenon occurs around the winter solstice in December.